 - Learning journey

 During the course of their time with us, pupils grow to understand the key concepts, beliefs and practices of Christianity and five of the other major world faiths.
-They begin in Year 3 with an introduction of the basic beliefs of Christianity and Hinduism; they study prayer, symbolism and celebration.
-Buddhism is introduced in Year 4, when pupils also begin to reflect on attitudes towards living things and on journeys.
-In Year 5 pupils begin to discover Judaism, look into rituals and compare the ways in which different faiths view Jesus.
+They begin in Year 3 with an introduction of the basic beliefs of Christianity and Hinduism; they study prayer, symbolism and festivals.
+Buddhism is introduced in Year 4, when pupils also begin to reflect on influence, caring, worship and attitudes towards living things.
+In Year 5, pupils begin to discover Judaism, looking at some key events and influential figures in Jewish history and at how they are commemorated by followers.
 The focus in Year 6 is on Islam and Sikhism, and pupils also receive an introduction to philosophy.

 As pupils move through the School they are also encouraged to reflect upon their own needs and experiences and to confront what are sometimes referred to as ‘ultimate questions’.
 Moving outside the classroom, we aim to establish links, where appropriate, with local churches and other religious communities and their members.